 If you are interested in becoming a doula, you are not alone.
-With over 600 members and a solid reputation as the leading network of doulas in the UK, our numbers and the public’s awareness of the work we do grow steadily each year.
+With nearly 650 members and a solid reputation as the leading network of doulas in the UK, our numbers and the public’s awareness of the work we do grow steadily each year.

 Pregnant women and their partners are increasingly learning about the benefits of doula support, as are healthcare professionals and the media.
 We welcome and embrace women joining our ranks from a diverse range of backgrounds, all of whom have a variety of reasons for being drawn to birth and postnatal support.